tkn777/retentions/README.md

 | `-y, --years <int>` | Keep one file per year from the last N years |
 | `-l, --last <int>` | Always keep the N most recently modified files |

+📝 Every retention option can be combined with any (or all) others\

 🧠 Logic:
-- Every retention option can be combined with any (or all) others
 - The retention periods are applied cumulatively.
 For example, a file that is marked as keep with the retention `--days` cannot also be marked as keep with the retention `--week`.
 - One exception here is `--last`.
 It always marks the last `N` files as keep, regardless of all other retentions.